Eschatologue/CM_wiki/docs/option/feat/feat-general/hb.md

 **Fast Healing**
 Whenever you regain Hit Points as a result of a spell, potion, or class feature (but not this feat), you regain additional Hit Points equal to your Constitution modifier (minimum of 1).

 ---

+### Rich in History

+*General Feat (Prerequisite: Level 4+, History Proficiency)*

+You gain the following benefits.

+**Ability Score Increase**
+Increase one ability score of your by 1, to a maximum of 20.

+**Lessons of Life**
+You gain two Origin Feats of your choice in which you meet the prerequisites.
+You cannot gain the same Feat twice.

+---